mierau/playdate-animatedimage/README.md

 `options.paused` is a boolean which either starts the animation in a paused or playing state.
 `options.first` is the index of the first frame in the animation.
 `options.last` is the index of the last frame in the animation.
+`options.step` is the number of images in the image table to step through each frame.

 ## `AnimatedImage:reset()`